 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates an unsigned integer indicating the expected accuracy of the estimate of interference in dB with 95% confidence interval.
+This attribute indicates an unsigned integer indicating the expected accuracy of the estimate of interference in dB with 95% confidence interval.
 If the Interference Level field is X (dBm) and the expected accuracy field is Y (dB), the actual interference level is in the range of [X - Y, X +Y] with the probability of 95%.
 If the accuracy is unknown then the Expected Accuracy field is set to 15."

 ::= { dot11WNMColocInterfReportEntry 6 }